EdisonLabs-Inc/CodeViz-Public/README.md

 ## 🔒 Data & Privacy

 - **Zero Day Retention**: Your code and prompts are never stored in the cloud.
 Zero day retention policy with all LLM providers
-- **Optional Telemetry**: Telemetry can be disabled via settings, which turns off all error reporting and usage data
+- **Optional Telemetry**: Telemetry can be disabled using VS Code user settings, which enables/disables all error reporting and usage data.
+Collected information directly relates to CodeViz usage, such as error logs, when you open the webview, session replays, and user queries (no prompts or code).
 - [Privacy Policy](https://www.iubenda.com/privacy-policy/87134644)

 ## 🛠️ Commands